Call Us Today! (888) 691-3821

 Discussion of Results

-The last part of our hearing test includes going over the test results.
+The last part of our hearing test includes going over the test results with your hearing expert.
 We will show you the results and explain what they mean while answering your questions about any treatment options.
 If no permanent hearing loss shows up during testing, we’ll discuss possible risks, recommend hearing protection, and/or advise preventative measures to prevent future damage.
-If hearing aids will provide the best solution to your hearing loss, our hearing experts will begin the process of educating you about the various options we have available to meet your unique preferences and lifestyle concerns.
+If hearing aids will provide the best solution to your hearing loss, your hearing instrument specialist will begin the process of educating you about the various options we have available to meet your unique preferences and lifestyle concerns.

 Besides hearing aids, testing might identify hearing issues that require different types of treatment options, medications, minor outpatient procedures, tinnitus management, changes to your prescription medications, or a referral to another specialist.